a3mitskevich/vite-font-extractor-plugin/README.md

 # Vite font extractor plugin

-**`vite-font-extractor-plugin`** is a vite plugin that to extracted glyphs from fonts that are used in applications and change the original font files to minimized.
+**`vite-font-extractor-plugin`** is a vite plugin that to extracted glyphs from fonts that are used in applications and change the original font files to minimize.

 > [!IMPORTANT]
-> The main goal of this plugin is a minimize fonts and save easy use way on the page and in frameworks.**
+> The main goal of this plugin is a minimize fonts and save easy use way on the page and in frameworks.

 ## Installation